 First Peacock Bass Fishing

-Peacock Bass are the hardest fight freshwater species that roam the waters here in Florida.
+Peacock Bass are the hardest-fighting freshwater species that roam the waters here in Florida.
 Naples is a perfect place to enjoy your First Peacock Bass Fishing Trip.
-The Golden Gate Canal System holds excellent waters for this exotic bass to be caught.
+The Golden Gate Canal System offers excellent water for catching this exotic bass to be caught.

 We went out on a quick 4-hour trip before the weather got nasty on us here in Southwest Florida.
-Water temperatures were holding at 76 degrees which is nice conditions for bass fishing.
+Water temperatures were holding at 76 degrees, which are nice conditions for bass fishing.
 Live bait was the most effective method on this fishing trip with domestic shiners.

 Kathleen and John caught several-quality bass on this trip.
-They caught their first peacock bass along with largemouth.
-They also landed a bonus fish with a snook in the boat.
+They caught their first peacock bass and a largemouth bass.
+They also landed a bonus fish, a snook, in the boat.
 The biggest peacock bass weighed 4 pounds.

 We focused on some structure that I knew they would be on.
-It was a great time on the water and I am looking forward to fishing with them again in the future.
+It was a great time on the water, and I look forward to fishing with them again.

 Come Catch Yours with Captain Mark Rose on the Golden Gate Canal System.